albertoruibal/carballo/readme.md

 * Jse: the Java Standard Edition version with the UCI interface and JUnit tests
 * Gwt: components needed for the GWT GUI
 * GwtGui: an HTML5 interface developed by Lukas Laag, it depends on Core and Gwt
-* Applet: the applet code (deprecated), it depends on Core and Jse
+* Swing: the swing application code, it depends on Core and Jse

 From version 1.7, Java artifacts are uploaded to the Maven repository https://bintray.com/albertoruibal/maven

-The Core and the UCI interface are converted to C# in the project http://github.com/albertoruibal/carballo_cs

 It is licensed under GPLv3 and the source code is hosted at https://github.com/albertoruibal/carballo.
 You are free to use, distribute or modify the code, we ask for a mention to the original authors and/or a link to our pages.